un1tycyb3r/hunter/README.md

 7. alt.sh
 8. webservers.sh

-Run ``` python3 recon.py ``` and grab a cup of coffee

-Currently don't have a python wrapper for the webserver enumeration.
-Working on it.
+Cronjob them in that order and just sift through the data

 # Coming soon

-1. Python wrapper script for recon execution -- Done
+1. Python wrapper script for recon execution
 2. spidering script for an initial spider of the webservers